powercord-org/documentation/1-your-first-plugin/1-plugin-lifecycle.md

 for tears but to understand a plugin's lifecycle.
 It's slightly more complete than on the previous versions, but still remains fairly easy.

+>danger
+> You are not allowed, under any circumstances to use those methods to generate and collect analytics.
+Such practices
+> are prohibited as per [guideline #6](https://powercord.dev/guidelines#respect-user-privacy).

 ## What's a lifecycle?
 We got inspiration from React for our implementation, but it's basically a collection of specific methods called during various stages of your plugin.
 Right when it started for example, or right before unloading.